BerryConsultants/berrydocs/README.md

 ## Update FACTS version (major or second digit)

 A python script `updateVersion.py` exists in the root folder for this purpose.
-For all further steps, make sure you have terminal open in the root folder of `berrydocs`.
-In order run the script, `ruamel.yaml` needs to be installed.
+For all further steps, make sure you have a terminal open in the root folder of `berrydocs`.
+In order to run the script, `ruamel.yaml` needs to be installed.
 If you haven't already, install it using

 ```
 pip install ruamel.yaml